alimaan2935/SuperHeroes-Database-GUI/README.md

 # SuperHeroes-Database-GUI
-GUI to handle superhero database.
+GUI using JavaFX to handle superhero database.